15 Things Your Realtor Can't (or Won't) Tell You

 Vasyl/Adobe young business people in office

-There are definitely areas in many communities that attract a very specific demographic, but your agent cannot recommend one area or another for a specific group of people.
+There are definitely areas in many communities that attract a very specific demographic, but your agent cannot recommend one area or another to a specific group of people.

-He cannot say, “this community is full of up-and-coming young professionals” or “most people in this condo community work in the tech industry.”
+He cannot advertise the house to, say, “up-and-coming young professionals” or people who work in the tech industry.
 That’s a form of discrimination against others.

 Krakenimages.com/Adobe young couple moving to a new home smiling positive doing ok sign

-Buying a home could be a good investment for you, especially if your home’s value increases over time and you build financial stability from that.
+Buying a home could be a good investment, especially if your home’s value increases over time and you build financial stability from that.

-Yet, your agent cannot tell you that buying a home is the “right” decision or the “best” decision for your situation.
+Yet, your agent cannot tell you that buying a home is the “right” or “best” decision for your situation.

-Realtors also cannot tell you what to do with your money, including which loan is "best" for you or how to invest.
+Realtors also cannot tell you what to do with your money, including which loan is “best” for you or how to start investing.
 That’s up to you and your financial advisors to discuss.

 Krakenimages.com/Adobe middle age senior couple moving to a new home with boxes